Buying a Campervan: The Best Campers in 2023

 VW California Ocean Campervan

-The VW California is undoubtedly a great campervan, but we discovered that it needed several improvements in order to quite make being considered being one of the best campervans in 2019.
+The VW California is undoubtedly a great campervan, but we discovered that it needed several improvements in order to quite make being considered being one of the best campervans currently out there.

 The typical issue that many users find with the Volkswagen California campervan is that its space isn’t properly utilised to house a family.
 A quick Google Search or scroll through some of the forums filled with comments from experienced camping veterans can quickly show you the fiddly and niggly underlying problems the VW camper faces.